How National Climate Plans Lost Touch with Reality

 Among Triple Nuclear Pledge signatories, Eastern European nations show particularly stark contrasts between ambition and documentation:

-• Czech Republic’s climate documents barely hint at the country’s plans to significantly increase its nuclear production beyond the current one-third share of electricity generation.
+- Czech Republic: Climate documents barely hint at the country’s plans to significantly increase its nuclear production beyond the current one-third share of electricity generation.

-• Slovenia shares a reactor with Croatia that meets nearly a quarter of its energy needs, yet its climate strategy only vaguely references plans for 2400 megawatts of new nuclear capacity to come online in the 2030s.
+- Slovenia: Shares a reactor with Croatia that meets nearly a quarter of its energy needs, yet its climate strategy only vaguely references plans for 2400 megawatts of new nuclear capacity.

-• Ukraine, despite war-related challenges, maintains nuclear power as central to its energy security and plans four new reactors at Khmelnytskyi to offset lost capacity at Zaporizhzhia, yet its climate documents need updating to reflect both current realities and future ambitions.
+- Ukraine: Maintains nuclear power as central to its energy security and plans four new reactors at Khmelnytskyi, yet its climate documents need updating.

 Major Nuclear Powers Outside the Pledge